Donald-Watts/Ontos-AI/README.md

 How it runs: 8 containerized services on your own hardware; sub-100ms endpoints on a modest box.

-Why care: Privacy, speed, and zero vendor lock-in — designed to outlast the AI-app hype cycle.
+Why care: Privacy, speed, and zero vendor lock-in, is designed to outlast the AI-app hype cycle.

 Access: By invitation.
 No public binaries.
 No screenshots.
 If you’re serious, talk to me.